asyncapi/community/voting.md

 ### Voting Rules

 * The voting will be done by only TSC Members.
-* The duration of the voting will be 1 day.
+* The duration of the voting will be 2 minutes.
 * The vote will be passed when more than 50% voting are in favour.

 ### How to vote on particular issue and pull request.